SinghDigvijay01/kafka-notify/README.md

-# Kafka Notify: Real-Time Notification System
+# Kafka Notify : Real-Time Notification System

 This project is a simple real-time notification system built with **Go**, **Kafka**, and **Gin**.
 It demonstrates how to send, consume, and retrieve notifications between users using a Kafka producer and consumer architecture.